isabella232/sign-integrations.en/help/veeva/install.md

 ![Image of signature field details](images/signature-field-details.png)

-Admins need to add the existing shared field *Disable Vault Overlays (disable_vault_overlays__v)* and set it to Active for all document types that are eligible for Adobe Signature.
+Admins must add the existing shared field *Disable Vault Overlays (disable_vault_overlays__v)* and set it to Active for all document types that are eligible for Adobe Signature.
 Optionally, the field can have a specific security that allows only members of Adobe Sign Admin group to update its value.

 ![Image of allow adobe sign user actions](images/allow-adobe-sign-user-actions.png)

 ## Create Document Renditions {#create-renditions}

-Admins need to create a new rendition type called *Adobe Sign Rendition (adobe_sign_rendition__c)*, which is used by Vault integration to upload signed PDF documents to Adobe Sign.
+Admins must create a new rendition type called *Adobe Sign Rendition (adobe_sign_rendition__c)*, which is used by Vault integration to upload signed PDF documents to Adobe Sign.
 The Adobe Sign rendition should be declared for each document type that is eligible for Adobe Signature.

 ![Image of rendition types](images/rendition-type.png)